Xicnet/radioflow2/README.md

 ## Introduction

-Radioflow is a GPL online radio app for mobile devices based on Apache Cordova 3.6.
+Radioflow is a GPL online radio app for mobile devices based on Apache Cordova.

 Android and iOS are currently supported.